 £7,500 full-time; £3,750 part-time

 Read about funding opportunities available to postgraduate students

 UK/EU students can opt to pay in six equal monthly instalments: the first instalment is payable on enrolment and the remaining five by Direct Debit or credit/debit card.

 Overseas students can opt to pay in two instalments: 60% on enrolment, and 40% in January for students who commence their course in September (or the remaining 40% in March for selected courses that start in January).

-- A UK first or second class Honours degree from a UK institution.
+- A UK first or second class (2.2) Honours degree or an equivalent internationally recognised qualification.